wp-plugins/nvd3-visualisations/readme.txt

 2. 4 FAST STEPS of New Chart: 1)CLONE from Gallery, 2)FEED IN Own Data, 3)EDIT Post/Page of WP Normally, and 4)PUBLISH It.
 3. Same Data Set on 4 Different Ways by Using Chart's Picker
 4. Optional Exports Buttons & Chart's Data Turned on for Public Readers (eq **exports:true**)
+5. Automatically updated charts fast from OpenOffice by **table** option

 == Changelog ==

+= 1.6.7 =
+Version 1.6.7 -
+The best option **table** that lets you build from OpenOffice tables automatically updating charts real fast & have their colors copied to elements of chart too (look at screenshot nr 5).
+This works with all chart types which have TSV file on examples/ folder.
+Adding **seriescolor** option for **class** to let you name time series etc. Starting to restructure code more like real OOPS package.

 = 1.6.6 =
 Version 1.6.6 -